 Your Next Steps

 Whether your Michigan divorce will be uncontested or contested, taking action now puts you in a stronger position.
 Start by organizing your financial documents: tax returns, bank statements, retirement account statements, mortgage documents, and records of debts.
-List all marital property and significant personal property.

 Consider consulting with a Michigan family law attorney even if you expect an uncontested divorce.
 A lawyer can review your settlement agreement to ensure it protects your interests and complies with Michigan law.
 For contested divorces, legal representation is essential to navigate the Circuit Court system and protect your rights.

-Legal Disclaimer: This article provides general information about Michigan divorce law and should not be construed as legal advice.
+This article provides general information about Michigan divorce law and should not be construed as legal advice.
 Divorce laws and procedures can be complex and vary by county.
 For advice specific to your situation, consult with a qualified Michigan family law attorney.
 The costs and timelines mentioned are estimates and may vary significantly based on individual circumstances.